Any interested undergraduate and graduate students are encouraged to audition. Refer to schedule and ensemble contacts list

 The Duke University Chorale, the primary choral group of the Department of Music at Duke, is composed of 50-55 singers; the Chamber Choir is 16-20 singers.
 Chorale rehearsals are scheduled for 4:40-6:10 p.m. on Tuesdays and Thursdays, in Nelson Music Room in the East Duke Building.
 Singers must sing in the Chorale to be eligible for the Chamber Choir.

-The Chorale’s repertoire features both sacred and secular music ranging from the Renaissance to contemporary works, from serious to relaxed music, and from unaccompanied works to pieces with piano and other instruments.
-In recent years the Chorale has also performed major works with the North Carolina Symphony and other professional orchestras, including the Brahms, Berlioz, and Mozart Requiems, Bach's St. John Passion, Mendelssohn’s St. Paul, Handel’s Israel in Egypt, and Britten's War Requiem.
+The Chorale and Chamber Choir repertoire features both sacred and secular music from many cultures and traditions, much of it unaccompanied, ranging from Renaissance motets to contemporary works, and including both simpler and more complex music.
+In recent years the Chorale has also performed many major works with orchestra, including Rutter’s Requiem, Philip Glass’s Itaipu, Bach's St. John Passion, Mendelssohn’s St. Paul, and Britten's War Requiem.